trb5160/-theMovies/README.md

 ## Description:

-- Users are brought to the `Home` page where they can begin their search for any book.
-The Book info retrived from Google Books API.
+- Users are brought to the `Home` page where they can begin their search for any movie to store and look-up or watch later.
+The Movie info is then retrived from a Movie database API.

-- When searching for a book, users will see a list of relevant results.
+- When searching for a movie, users will see a list of relevant results.
 They can click `save` to save the book to the `Saved` page.
 The book is saved to the Mongo DB on the back end.